 Proof of insurance;

-Indemnity bond in the form specified in Schedule VIII;
+Indemnity bond for an amount determined by the Certification Council in the form specified in Schedule VIII;

-Any other document that the Council may require at the time of communicating the decision.
+Any other document that the Certification Council may require at the time of communicating the decision.

+(4) The indemnity bond furnished under Clause (3)(c) may be encashed partially or fully in accordance with the Regulations and decision of the Certification Council.

-Factors for consideration of Accreditation: - (1) In deciding the application for accreditation, the CouncilCertification Council shall consider the documents submitted as per Clauses 4 and 5.
+Factors for consideration of Accreditation: - (1) In deciding the application for accreditation, the Certification Council shall consider the documents submitted as per Clauses 4 and 5.

 Grant of Accreditation: - (1) If the Certification Council concludes that the Certification Service Provider comply with the requirements prescribed herein and fulfils the requirements as prescribed in Clause 5: